electrichive/waggledance/index.md

 * Compiled languages: Mess around with C, C++, C#, Java, Go, Rust, etc.

 ### Data Structures & Algorithms
 You may have noticed by now that the madness of technical interviews focuses on algorithms and data structures.
-On your own time, begin studying this course:
+On your own time, begin studying.

+If you prefer video lectures:
 - https://www.udemy.com/js-algorithms-and-data-structures-masterclass/

-and/or read this:
+This course is in JS.

+If you prefer reading a book:
 - Grokking Algorithms: https://www.manning.com/books/grokking-algorithms
+This book is in Python, but does not focus on language-specific stuff.

-and browse this:
+Alongside either, browse this:
 - Coding Interview University: https://github.com/jwasham/coding-interview-university/

 - Python programmers might want to check out the book "Problem Solving with Algorithms and Data Structures using Python" by Miller and Ranum.
 The authors provide a free interactive version of the book online, along with video instructions on some in-chapter exercises: